 Top 10 things to do when organising a hen party

-weddings weddings hallmark-hotel-stratford-upon-avon-the-welcombe hallmark-hotel-carlisle hallmark-hotel-hull hallmark-hotel-liverpool-sefton-park hallmark-hotel-wrexham-llyndir-hall-near-chester hallmark-hotel-manchester-airport hallmark-hotel-preston-leyland hallmark-hotel-chester-the-queen hallmark-hotel-warrington hallmark-hotel-london-chigwell-prince-regent hallmark-hotel-london-croydon-aerodrome hallmark-hotel-aberdeen-airport hallmark-hotel-glasgow hallmark-hotel-birmingham hallmark-hotel-derby-mickleover-court hallmark-hotel-derby-midland hallmark-hotel-stourport-manor hallmark-hotel-bournemouth-carlton hallmark-hotel-gloucester hallmark-hotel-bournemouth-east-cliff hallmark-hotel-cambridge hallmark-hotel-flitwick-manor
+weddings leisure-spa hallmark-hotel-stratford-upon-avon-the-welcombe hallmark-hotel-carlisle hallmark-hotel-hull hallmark-hotel-liverpool-sefton-park hallmark-hotel-wrexham-llyndir-hall-near-chester hallmark-hotel-manchester-airport hallmark-hotel-preston-leyland hallmark-hotel-chester-the-queen hallmark-hotel-warrington hallmark-hotel-london-chigwell-prince-regent hallmark-hotel-london-croydon-aerodrome hallmark-hotel-aberdeen-airport hallmark-hotel-glasgow hallmark-hotel-birmingham hallmark-hotel-derby-mickleover-court hallmark-hotel-derby-midland hallmark-hotel-stourport-manor hallmark-hotel-bournemouth-carlton hallmark-hotel-gloucester hallmark-hotel-bournemouth-east-cliff hallmark-hotel-cambridge hallmark-hotel-flitwick-manor

 So, your best friend in the whole world has just asked you to be her chief bridesmaid.
 It should be the most thrilling honour of your life.
 It should be, but it isn't, because you know she'll be expecting the sendoff to end all sendoffs before she sets sail into the rolling seas of nuptial bliss.
 Help is on hand though – here's our guide to hatching the perfect hen night.